-Inspect, test and repair a 10,000L underground fuel that was over 30years old which supplies site emergency power generation to a data centre requiring uninterrupted power for its clients.
+Inspect, test and repair a 10,000L underground fuel tank that was over 30years old which supplies site emergency power generation to a data centre requiring uninterrupted power for its clients.

 - During our scheduled annual fuel system analysis, water was identified within the underground bulk fuel tank.